awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 ## Create a Security Group<a name="create-a-base-security-group"></a>

 Security groups act as a firewall for associated container instances, controlling both inbound and outbound traffic at the container instance level\.
 You can add rules to a security group that enable you to connect to your container instance from your IP address using SSH\.
 You can also add rules that allow inbound and outbound HTTP and HTTPS access from anywhere\.
 Add any rules to open ports that are required by your tasks\.
-Note that container instances require external network access to communicate with the Amazon ECS service endpoint\.
+Container instances require external network access to communicate with the Amazon ECS service endpoint\.

 **Note**
 The Amazon ECS console first run experience creates a security group for your instances and load balancer based on the task definition you use, so if you intend to use the Amazon ECS console, you can move ahead to the next section\.

-Note that if you plan to launch container instances in multiple regions, you need to create a security group in each region\.
-For more information about regions, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+If you plan to launch container instances in multiple Regions, you need to create a security group in each Region\.
+For more information, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Tip**
 You need the public IP address of your local computer, which you can get using a service\.
 For example, we provide the following service: [http://checkip\.amazonaws\.com/](http://checkip.amazonaws.com/) or [https://checkip\.amazonaws\.com/](https://checkip.amazonaws.com/)\.
 To locate another service that provides your IP address, use the search phrase "what is my IP address\."
-If you are connecting through an Internet service provider \(ISP\) or from behind a firewall without a static IP address, you need to find out the range of IP addresses used by client computers\.
+If you are connecting through an internet service provider \(ISP\) or from behind a firewall without a static IP address, you must find out the range of IP addresses used by client computers\.

 **To create a security group with least privilege**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select a region for the security group\.
-Security groups are specific to a region, so you should select the same region in which you created your key pair\.
+1. From the navigation bar, select a Region for the security group\.
+Security groups are specific to a Region, so you should select the same Region in which you created your key pair\.

-1. Choose **Security Groups** in the navigation pane\.

-1. Choose **Create Security Group**\.
+1. In the navigation pane, choose **Security Groups**, **Create Security Group**\.

 1. Enter a name for the new security group and a description\.
 Choose a name that is easy for you to remember, such as *ecs\-instances\-default\-cluster*\.

-1. In the **VPC** list, ensure that your default VPC is selected; it's marked with an asterisk \(\*\)\.
+1. In the **VPC** list, ensure that your default VPC is selected\.
+It's marked with an asterisk \(\*\)\.
 **Note**
 If your account supports Amazon EC2 Classic, select the VPC that you created in the previous task\.